zensoftio/api-standarts/README.md

 }
 ```

-* offset & limit - it makes sense only for searching in the set of entities.
+* offset & limit & order - it makes sense only for searching in the set of entities.

 offset - describes the offset for the set of results

 limit - describes the limit of entities in the result set

+order - describes how the results must be sorted

 ## Requests
 The requests might be very different.
 Actually, every request must resolve some problem in the system.
 It means that you are free to change request DTOs as you need.